Film Undergraduate Major

-BA in Film Studies
+BA in Film and Media Studies

-The Film Program offers curriculum that serves the undergraduate Film Studies majors at Columbia College, the School of General Studies, and Barnard College.
+The Film Program offers a curriculum that serves the undergraduate Film and Media Studies majors at Columbia College, the School of General Studies, and Barnard College.
 Undergraduate students must apply and be accepted at one of these undergraduate schools, and declare the Film Studies major in their sophomore year order to access this curriculum.
 More information about undergraduate admissions can be found here.